m90/mongo-lambda-backup/README.md

 The following values are optional:

+- `MONGO_URI_IS_ENCRYPTED`: In case this environment variable is set, the handler assumes the URI (which potentially contains credentials) needs to be encrypted using the KMS key associated with the Lambda.
 - `MONGO_DATABASE`: The name of the database to back up.
 In case this is not set, it will be read from the path of `MONGO_URI`.
 - `BUCKET_FOLDER`: The folder in the bucket to store the JSON files in.
 Defaults to `backups`.
 - `COLLECTION_BLACKLIST`: A comma-separated collection of collection names to skip when performing the back up (e.g. for skipping indices).